hi-rustin/hi-rustin.rs/_posts/2024-02-01-pre-RFC-cargo-information.md

 ## Inspect a crate from crates.io outside of the workspace

-Users can run `cargo info` command to get information in any directory.
-This command will fetch the information from the crates.io index and display it in the terminal.
+Users can utilize the `cargo` info command to retrieve details in any directory.
+This command extracts information from crates.io and presents it in the terminal.

+For example, let's run the `cargo info` command for the `home` crate.

 ```sh
 cargo info home